Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Abstract

 \section{Abstract}

 We investigate the two-dimensional frustrated quantum Heisenberg model with bond disorder on nearest-neighbor couplings using the recently introduced Foundation Neural-Network Quantum States framework, which enables accurate and efficient computation of disorder-averaged observables with a single variational optimization.
-Simulations on large lattices reveal an extended region of the phase diagram where long-range magnetic order vanishes in the thermodynamic limit, while the overlap order parameter, which characterizes quantum spin glass states, remains finite.
-These findings, supported by a semiclassical analysis based on a large-spin expansion, provide compelling evidence that the spin glass phase is stable against quantum fluctuations, unlike the classical case where it disappears at any finite temperature.
+Simulations on large lattices reveal an extended region of the phase diagram where conventional magnetic long-range order vanishes in the thermodynamic limit, while the Edwards-Anderson order parameter remains finite, signaling the emergence of a quantum spin-glass phase.
+These findings, supported by a semiclassical analysis based on a large-spin expansion, provide compelling evidence that the spin glass-order is stable against quantum fluctuations, unlike the classical case where it disappears at any finite temperature.

 {Institute of Physics, \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne (EPFL), CH-1015 Lausanne, Switzerland}

 {Institute of Physics, \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne (EPFL), CH-1015 Lausanne, Switzerland}